Code-Institute-Submissions/portfolio_milestone/README.md

 ![W3 schools HTML validation](designDocs/htmlValidationTest.PNG)

-The CSS validator highlighted alot of issues and errors when the site was tested by using the URL as input.
+The CSS validator highlighted a lot of issues and errors when the site was tested by using the URL as input.
 This is because the site is also testing the Bootstrap style sheet and it does not recognize CSS variables as valid CSS for some reason.
 If the tester copies my code from style.css and directly pastes it into the testing window my code will pass with no errors.

 The reults of the URL input test can be seen in the screenshot below where it is highlighted that the Bootstrap stylesheet is the cause of the errors: